 - On our coverage of this and related topics, such as Electronic Health Records and Vendor-neutral Archives, visit our Healthcare IT research service category

-Nile Kazimer is an Analyst, Healthcare Technology, at the IHS Technology Group within IHS Markit
+Nile Kazimer is an Analyst, Healthcare Technology, within the IHS Technology Group at IHS Markit

 Posted 11 September 2017